An elegant, fairly vigorous, branching cultivar. Leaves with a very long central lobe.

 In a nutshell

-This ivy tolerates the sun well.
+This is an ivy that tolerates the sun well.
 It is one of the ivies that can be used in rock gardens.

 History

-This plant was found in Nepal in 1975, from where it was brought back by a team from the United States Department of Agriculture.
-The plant grew at altitudes of over 2,600 metres, climbing oak trees.
+This plant was found in Nepal in 1975, where it was brought back by a team from the US Department of Agriculture.
+The plant grew at an altitude of over 2,600 metres, climbing oak trees.

-It was named 'Suzanne' in honor of Suzanne Pierot, founder and president of the American Ivy Society.
+It was named ‘Suzanne’ in honour of Suzanne Pierot, founder and president of the American Ivy Society.

 Botanical information